TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

    - modify one or several in successive actions TRAVEL BASKET ELEMENT(s),
    - remove one or several in one action TRAVEKL BASKET ELEMENT(s),
    - clear the whole TRAVEL BASKET in a single operation.
-6. At each step, the TRANSPORT CUSTOMER can see a representation/summary of what he is purchasing and, on demand, the details of the TRAVEL BASKET ELEMENT.
+6. At each step, the TRANSPORT CUSTOMER can see a representation/summary of what he is purchasing (current state of TRAVEL BASKET) including the details :
+   - the list of TRAVEL BASKET ELEMENTs;
+   - the CUSTOMER OFFER PACKAGE contained in each TRAVEL BASKET ELEMENT;
+   - the detailed PRICE of each TRAVEL BASKET ELEMENT;
+   - the total PRICE of the TRAVEL BASKET;
+   - the quotation validity period applicable to each concerned CUSTOMER OFFER PACKAGE; and
+   - the main conditions attached to each TRAVEL BASKET ELEMENT and to the basket as a whole.
-7. On addition or modification, the retailer shall require, and the TRANSPORT CUSTOMER shall provide, all data necessary to build or update the CUSTOMER OFFER PACKAGE, including, where applicable:
+8. On addition or modification, the retailer shall require, and the TRANSPORT CUSTOMER shall provide, all data necessary to build or update the CUSTOMER OFFER PACKAGE, including, where applicable:
    - traveller assignment;
    - quantity;
    - eligibility data;